 The Sundial Bridge at Turtle Bay crosses the Sacramento River in the heart of Redding.
 The bridge links the north and south campuses of Turtle Bay Exploration Park and serves as a new downtown entrance for Redding’s extensive Sacramento River Trail system.

 The Shasta College Theater and the Shasta College Art Gallery have been offering first-class entertainment to Shasta County residents for more than 20 years.
 The Shasta College Fine Arts Program offers quality cultural entertainment with more than 50 performing arts events each year.

-The Old City Hall Gallery and Performing Arts Center is a lovely historic building which is listed in the National Register of Historical Places.
+The Old City Hall Gallery and Performing Arts Center is a lovely historic building that is listed in the National Register of Historic Places.
 The structure, with its landmark bell tower, is located in the historic area of downtown Redding.

 Lake Shasta Caverns are the largest caverns in California.
 A narrated guided tour includes a boat ride across the lake and a short bus ride up the mountain to the caverns’ entrance.
 This attraction is open year-round and is accessible only by boat.

 State Highway 299 West provides access to the Trinity Alps Wilderness Area.
 Trinity Lake is home to California’s largest nesting population of bald eagles and a wide variety of wildlife.
 Beautiful Whiskeytown Lake provides year-round opportunities for boating, hiking, mountain biking, seasonal rock climbing, and backpacking.
 Other facilities include a boat-launching facility, three campgrounds, picnic areas, and beaches.